ucsb-ds/pl-dev-team/topics/local_development/github_sync.md

 ---
+parent: "Local Development"
+grand_parent: Topics
+layout: default
+title: "GitHub sync"
-title: Syncing Your PrairieLearn Course with Remote Git
+description:  "Syncing Your PrairieLearn Course with Remote Git"
-nav_order: 2
 ---

 # Running PrairieLearn Locally with Docker

 We edit locally (via Docker) and push to GitHub.
 Before using PrairieLearn each time, pull the latest changes and then sync inside PL.

----

 ## Update your local clone
 In your course repository folder: